c1ko/monodon/README.md

 Domain abuse scanner covering domainsquatting and phishing keywords

 ## Setup
-Monodon is a standard python3 programm.
+Monodon is a Python 3 programm.
 To setup on a Linux machine with Python 3, take the following steps.

 ```
 git clone https://github.com/c1ko/monodon.git